RaysaRivera/Honors_proj1/XSS.md

 ## Real World Example of the attack:
 This type of attack is extremely common due to the large availability of web pages, sites and interfaces that interact with them.

+The most notable example of Cross-site scripting was “the Samy worm” in 2005.
+The worm used XSS hidden within JavaScript code to infect and propagate.
+In less than 24 hours, the worm had spread over one million MySpace profiles, which was the most popular social networking platform at the time.
+The problem became so widespread that Myspace had to shutdown to prevent further infection.

 In August of 2018, there was a XSS vulnerability publicly discovered on Cisco Unified Communications Manager.
 The issue stems from “insufficient validation of user-supplied input by the web-based management interface of the affected software” and the report stated that there are no workarounds to address said vulnerability.